Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Let’s decide together the path, or rather Daniele and Alessandro.
 Which seem to have one thing in common, looking at the maps and saying “this road doesn’t seem too steep, should be fine” and punctually we end up facing 20% slopes.

 As already mentioned, Bali is very hilly, so there is no way to avoid steep climbs if you want to visit the interiors.
-And you want to, since it’s here that the unique beauty, and the hidden gems of Bali are to be found.
+And you want to since it’s here that the unique beauty and the hidden gems of Bali are to be found.

 Our route will start from Ubud, the tourist capital of Bali.
 It’s worth spending a few days in Ubud, watching some traditional performances and visiting local attractions such as the Monkey Forest.

-We’ll then head north to Lake Batur and homonymous volcano.
+We’ll then head north to Lake Batur and the homonymous volcano.
 From there we’ll hit the north coast in Kobu, cycle along it to the westernmost tip of Bali, and back to Ubud following the south coast.

 This whole loop turned out to be very beautiful but tough, it’s 250 km and we cycled it in 6 days.